-If you have exhausted all troubleshooting suggestions, and the Valve is still not functioning properly, it may need factory service or repair.
+If you have exhausted all troubleshooting suggestions, and the valve is still not functioning properly, it may need factory service or repair.

-Please contact us prior to returning a malfunctioning Valve, whether under warranty or outside the warranty period.
+Please contact us prior to returning a malfunctioning valve, whether under warranty or outside the warranty period.
 Contact us by phone, M-F, 8 am - 5 pm, Mountain Time, at (505) 872-0037, or by email at: techsupport@idealvac.com.
 A technical support representative will try to resolve the problem.
-If we cannot resolve the issue quickly, we will issue an RMA number and provide product return instructions.
+If the issue cannot be resolved quickly, we will issue an RMA number and provide product return instructions.